 Head into the National Park and enjoy its stunning and dramatic landscapes by taking the B3260 out of Okehampton to Sticklepath then follow a collection of narrow country lanes via Throwleigh and Murchington to Chagford on the River Teign with its collection of thatched houses and 16th century meeting house on the charming town square.
 The lanes that you be following here will be very narrow, even with grass growing in the middle of the roadway.
 It can be challenging but it will be very scenic, however the wider main road is the A30 and A382 from Okehampton to Chagford.
 The B3206 can take you back to the A382 from Chagford then drive south to Heathfield if you do not wish to attempt the series of narrow lanes to North Bovey and Lustleigh.

 If you do leave Chagford on the country lanes then wind your way down from here towards Bovey Castle and North Bovey.
 The castle in question is actually a manor house built in 1905 and converted into a top class hotel, once you have marvelled at that you will arrive at the pretty village of North Bovey with its whitewashed thatched cottages and village green.
-The green is full of trees planted at different periods for different events, a coronation here, the jubilee of a monarch there, the millenium, etc. The picture postcard bucolic setting is surely worth a photo stop and a gentle stroll around.
+The green is full of trees planted at different periods for different events in history, a coronation here, the jubilee of a monarch there, the millenium, etc. The picture postcard bucolic setting is surely worth a photo stop and a gentle stroll around.

 Meandering country lanes and wild moorland will accompany you on the next leg of the journey down to Lustleigh for more charming thatched buildings and a old Celtic Cross on the village green alongside the 14th church of St John the Baptist.
 Its worth stopping here and taking a short walk to the edge of the village along Wreyland Path, a cluster of beautiful thatched cottages await you at the end!